Execute Sample Model#

 This application employs OpenCV libraries for the File I/O, JPEG input decoding, and overlay functions.
 It leverages X components for accelerated pre- and post-processing and the ML component for inference.

-You can use X+ML application to run the ResNet50 model and it produces inference results that are saved to a file.
-This file can then be transferred to the host machine, where the inference results can be viewed with software tools like GStreamer or FFMPEG.
+You can use the X+ML application to run the ResNet50 model.
+It produces inference results and saves them to a file.
+You can then transfer this file to the host machine, where you can view the inference results with software tools like GStreamer or FFMPEG.

 Before attempting to run the X+ML application on the VEK280 board, ensure that you have performed the steps described in the VART Runner Application section and that the board is operational.